tito/pymt/doc/sources/index.rst

 and an architecture that is designed to let you focus on building custom and highly interactive applications as quickly and easily as possible.

-Since PyMT is a pure Python library, you can take advantage of its highly dynamic nature and use any of the thousands of high quality and open source python libraries out there.
+Thanks to PyMT's pure Python interface, you can take advantage of its highly dynamic nature and use any of the thousands of high quality Python libraries out there.
+At the same time, performance-critical sections are internally implemented on the C-level to maximize performance.

-You can visit http://pymt.eu/ for more informations !
+See http://pymt.eu for more information.

 Programming Guide of PyMT
 -------------------------

-In order to understand PyMT, you must first understand the underlying libraries that have been used to create it.
-The programming guide contains a basic introduction to each of these libraries, in addition to a few unique systems created specifically for PyMT.
+In order to learn PyMT we suggest you start with our DevGuide and by looking at the examples that come with PyMT.
+There is also an API reference if you are looking for information about a specific class or method call.

-You can access to the Programming Guide on the Wiki :
+You can find the programming guide on the wiki:

 http://pymt.eu/wiki/DevGuide/Index